SRGSSR/pillarbox-web-demo/samples/angular/README.md

 # pillarbox-web angular sample

-This project demonstrates the integration og pillarbox with angular.
+This project demonstrates the integration of pillarbox with angular.
 Feel free to explore and experiment with this sample via the following playground:

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)][stackblitz]